fuzzykitto/fuzzykitto/README.md

 ## Hello World!
 I'm Melvin 👋

-### I'm a self-taught coder and scrum master.
+### I'm a self-taught coder.
 I like to deliver value by solving real world problems.
 <!--
 **fuzzykitto/fuzzykitto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Agile and Scrum
+- 🔭 I’m currently working on the course iOS & Swift - The Complete iOS App Development Bootcamp
 - 🌱 I’m currently learning iOS and Swift
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about Agile and Scrum framework